Norbiton to Hammersmith or Putney walk

 No walk with a stretch along the South Circular Road and ending next to the Great West Road can be considered truly rural, but this one takes in a fair amount of open green spaces and a particularly attractive stretch of the River Thames.
 After ten minutes along tree-lined residential streets you go through Kingston Gate into Richmond Park, the largest of London's Royal Parks and home to over 600 Red and Fallow deer.
 The suggested route takes in the azaleas, camellias and water features of the 40-acre Isabella Plantation (a woodland garden which is attractive at any time of the year but particularly colourful in spring), followed by the central Pen Ponds.
 After leaving the park through Roehampton Gate a section alongside Beverley Brook and across Barnes Common takes you to the village on the river for a pub lunch overlooking Barnes Green.

 After lunch you cross the River Thames on Barnes Railway Bridge and soon reach the centrepiece of the afternoon section, Chiswick House & Gardens.
 The third Earl of Burlington had come across the architectural drawings of Andrea Palladio on his ‘Grand Tours’ of Italy and after a fire in his Chiswick home decided to build a replacement in that style.
 Completed in 1729, the new villa was primarily intended to showcase his art collection and impress his guests.
 The grounds too were inspired by the ambience of classical Rome; he designed them with William Kent in a naturalistic style which became the essence of the 18thC English landscape garden.
-The house is managed by English Heritage and is open Wed–Sun to 5pm (2pm Sat) from Easter to October; admission (2016) is £7.40.
+The house is managed by English Heritage and unless closed for a private event is open from April to October (Mon & Wed to 3pm, Sat & Sun to 4pm); admission is £7.80 (2019).
 The gardens are open all year round (free entry).

 Unless you take one of the shorter endings (see below) the walk returns to the river via a churchyard containing the Tomb-Monument of the satirical English artist William Hogarth (a short detour off the alternative Turnham Green ending, Hogarth House was his ‘country’ home; hard to imagine now with traffic thundering past on the Great West Road).
 The Main Walk finishes along one of the most desirable riverside stretches in London, passing a succession of attractive 17th and 18thC houses.